zakwanhisham/c-project/README.md

-# c-project
+# C-PROJECT

-This is a c project compilations that are use to test the level of c programming
+- This is a c project compilations that are use to test the level of `c` programming.

-Need to make an `out` directory to keep all of the binary
+- Need to make an `out` directory to keep all of the binary.

 ```bash
 mkdir -p out/